CreativeCodingLab/Polyphorm/README.md

 - **Highlights mode** renders the trace (purple) superimposed on the deposit - the volumetric 'footprint' of the input data (bright yellow).
 This modality additionally supports the highlighting of a selected density band.
 ![mode_combined.png](docs/mode_combined.png)

+- **Trimming function** allows axis aligned slicing of the 3D space to allow for more detailed/uncluttered inspection.
+This works for every visualization modality.

 ## Team
 *Polyphorm* would not happen without the following humans.
 - [Oskar Elek](https://cgg.mff.cuni.cz/~oskar): corresponding author, simulation and visualization